karttur/geoimagine/_posts/2018/2018-10-10-setup-import-project-eclipse.markdown

 - <span class='file'>.project</span>
 - <span class='file'>.pydevproject</span>

 These are hidden files that must exist directly under the root folder of the PyDev project.
-To actually see and access the files use the <span class='app'>Terminal</span> and change directory (<span class='terminal'>cd</span>) to the cloned project:
+To actually see and access the files, use the <span class='app'>Terminal</span> and change directory (<span class='terminal'>cd</span>) to the cloned project:

 <span class='terminal'>$ cd /path/to/cloned/project/rootfolder</span>